GaetanCARRE/WebFortify/README.md

 ## Introduction

 This project introduces an advanced Web Vulnerability Scanner, a powerful tool designed to detect and report potential vulnerabilities in web applications.
-Utilizing a Flask backend and a React frontend, our scanner automates the process of identifying common security threats, such as Cross-Site Scripting (XSS), SQL Injection, and Command Injection vulnerabilities, thereby aiding in the reinforcement of web application security.
+Utilizing a Flask backend and a React frontend, our scanner automates the process of identifying common security threats thereby aiding in the reinforcement of web application security by providing corrections suggestions.

 ## Features